 What To Do With That Icelandic Elf You Accidentally Murdered

 So you accidentally murdered one of Iceland’s beloved elves?
 Don’t panic.
 Unintentional elf slaughter happens.
-You were road tripping along the expansive, empty stretch of countryside and after a taste of Black Death, Iceland’s signature schnapps, your Skoda wagon hits a bump in the road.
+You were road tripping along the expansive, empty stretch of countryside, and after a taste of Black Death, Iceland’s signature schnapps, your Skoda wagon hit a bump in the road.
 Nope, it wasn’t another sheep.
 Luckily, there’s likely no one else around except a passing bus of Asian tourists.
 So after Weekend-At-Bernie-ing that elf (as you stand on your knees, of course) and waving as the bus drives by, you’re in the clear.
 Place that elf in your trunk and choose one of these five places to discard the body.

 1. The Blue Lagoon

 This is one of Iceland’s most popular tourist destinations, but everyone is 100% absorbed in their selfies, so you can easily pull a dead elf into the lagoon without anyone noticing.
 The milky bluish water is ideal for canvassing the elf’s body and the included silica face mask with your entry fee is great for your skin!
 Win-win!

 2. The Sinkhole at the Top of Hagafell Mountain